fenago/tableau-intermediate/lab-guides/md/Lab_15.md

 Technical requirements
 -----------------------------------------

-For this chapter, we need to download and install Tableau Prep as well as a sample dataset from the chapter bundle.
+For this lab, we need to download and install Tableau Prep as well as a sample dataset from the lab bundle.
 You might download it from Packt website.